Just You 'n' Me: Background

 Billboard called it one of Chicago's "best singles ever," with a "heartfelt and mature" love lyric.
+Record World called it a "James Pankow tune that's done in typical Chicago fashion."
+In 2019, Bobby Olivier, writing for Billboard, judged the song to be the group's "greatest love song, hard stop."

 "Just You 'n' Me" was the final song played by Chicago AM radio station WLS before switching to a talk radio format in 1989.